India's core sector output rises 3.7% in January

 Barring crude oil and fertilisers, all sectors recorded positive growth in January.
 The output of eight core sectors had expanded by 4.1 per cent in December 2021.

+While coal production increased by 8.2 per cent in January, natural gas production grew 11.7 per cent.
+Petroleum refinery and steel production grew 3.7 per cent and 2.8 per cent, respectively, in the month.

+On the other hand, crude oil production declined by 2.4 per cent, while fertiliser output also fell 2 per cent.

-The growth rate of the eight infrastructure sectors -- coal, crude oil, natural gas, refinery products, fertilisers, steel, cement and electricity -- stood at 11.6 per cent during April-January this fiscal as against a contraction of 8.6 per cent during the same period last fiscal.
+The growth rate of the eight infrastructure sectors stood at 11.6 per cent during April-January this fiscal as against a contraction of 8.6 per cent during the same period last fiscal.

+The Ministry of Commerce and Industry also revised the final growth rate of core sector output for October 2021 to 8.7 per cent.

+Meanwhile, India's gross domestic product (GDP) grew at a slower pace of 5.4 per cent in October-December quarter, primarily due to lackluster manufacturing output and investment, data released by the government's statistics office showed.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today